Rentals Inquires for the Main Stage and Procunier Hall must be made by contacting the Box Office.

 There are two communication systems in the booth:

 - Airphone to the House Manager position in the concessions area, 1st floor lobby.

 - “Clear Com” Stage Intercom System.

 The “clear com” system provides “headset” communication to stage right and stage left for use by Assistant Stage Managers.
 There are additional ports in the rear of the auditorium that can be used for headset use.
 Clear-com belt packs are placed on an ad-hoc basis and can also be run to the production table.
 Additionally, there are two “Squawk Boxes” located in the Green Room backstage and the second-floor dressing/ makeup room.
 These allow the Stage Manager to communicate directly with these areas, on a separate channel from communications with crew headsets.

 This system provides an audio feed to the following locations:

 - Green Room

 - Basement area below Green Room

-This system utilizes a directional microphone mounted on the auditorium ceiling, in the rear quarter of the auditorium.
-This microphone feeds a 2 channel audio mixer that provides audio feed to the Infrared Assistive Hearing system as well as to the Stage Monitor system amplifier.
+This system utilizes a microphone mounted on the auditorium ceiling, in the rear quarter of the auditorium.
+This microphone feeds a small audio mixer that provides audio feed to the Infrared Assistive Hearing system as well as to the Program Sound system amplifier.
 This amplifier is shelf mounted in front of the Stage Manager’s work station.
-The amplifier provides a 90 volt audio feed to speakers as noted above.
+The amplifier provides a 70-volt audio feed to speakers as noted above.
 Each speaker has its own Volume Control.